HypersonicSharkz/Hytalor/README.md

 Hytalor is still under development, and doesn't support Build type assets yet (These mainly being NPC roles)

 Road Map:
+- More list searching methods, such as Regex or Key-Value checks
 - Automatically detect differences of entire Asset overrides and dynamically create patches instead.
+(Might be impossible)

 ## ✨ Key Features
 * **Conflict-Mitigation**\